<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2854636358152850&amp;ev=PageView&amp;noscript=1">

 What is the Niagara Framework?

 The Niagara Framework is an architectural and software "reference model" that companies can use to implement a building automation system.
-Essentially the framework dictates how to implement several portions of the Niagara architecture.
-I will dive much deeper into the framework from a technical perspective in later sections so let's leave it at that.
+Essentially, the framework dictates how to implement several portions of the Niagara architecture.

 What was Niagara R2